 Paul Telegdy serves as Co-Chairman, NBC Entertainment and reports to NBCU Chief Executive Officer Steve Burke.
 In this role, Telegdy is jointly responsible for overseeing all aspects of primetime, late night and scripted daytime programming for the network, including business affairs, marketing, communications, scheduling, West Coast research and digital operations, as well as first-run syndication.

-Paul Telegdy serves as President, Alternative and Reality Group, NBC Entertainment, providing leadership in a role which was created specifically for him in June 2016.
-That year, Telegdy launched Universal Television Alternative Studios, appointing Meredith Ahr as President.
-In January 2018, he added to his purview oversight of first-run syndication, as well as business affairs and production for unscripted and specials programming.
+Prior to being named Co-Chairman in September 2018, Telegdy most recently served as President, Alternative and Reality Group, NBC Entertainment, providing leadership in a role which was created specifically for him in June 2016.
+That year, Telegdy launched Universal Television Alternative Studio, appointing Meredith Ahr as President.

-Telegdy oversees NBC’s unscripted series and specials programming, including such major franchises as “The Voice,” “America’s Got Talent,” “World of Dance,” “American Ninja Warrior,” “Ellen’s Game of Games,” “The Wall,” the “Golden Globe Awards,” “Little Big Shots,” “Hollywood Game Night,” and “The Macy’s Thanksgiving Day Parade.”
-He also oversees the global philanthropic event “Red Nose Day” which to date has raised more than $145 million to impact the lives of children around the world.
+Under Telegdy, NBC’s unscripted series and specials programming saw monumental success, including such major franchises as “The Voice,” “America’s Got Talent,” “World of Dance,” “American Ninja Warrior,” “Ellen’s Game of Games,” the “Golden Globe Awards,” “Little Big Shots,” and “The Macy’s Thanksgiving Day Parade.”
+He also oversaw the global philanthropic event “Red Nose Day” which to date has raised more than $145 million to impact the lives of children around the world.

-Before arriving at NBC and Universal Television Studios, Telegdy served as Executive Vice President, Sales, Content and Production, BBC Worldwide America from March 2008 until December 2008, based in Los Angeles.
+Before arriving at NBC and Universal Television Studios, Telegdy served as an executive at the BBC from 1998 until 2008.